ENTPRESTIGIOUS/YouTube-Video-Refresh/README.md

 # YouTube-Video-Refresh
 This is a script for Tampermonkey where it automatically refreshes the page whenever you access the video.
-YouTube is sometimes janky and can produce unoptimized video players.
+YouTube is sometimes janky and sometimes elements within the video page may not load correctly.
+This is created to refresh whenever you have to watch a video for an optimal experience!
 Created using ChatGPT.

 ## How to Install
 1. Install Tampermonkey Chrome/Firefox Extension if you haven't already.